 Chicago is an urban hub in the heart of the Midwest that offers travelers countless opportunities to explore local food, art, and culture.
-But while the city itself could easily consume most of your visit, there also are several nearby destinations that make for great day trips when you stay at HI Chicago hostel.
+But while the city itself could easily consume most of your visit, there also some great places to visit near Chicago.
 And plenty of them are accessible using inexpensive public transportation options like the metro (or “L” train), buses, or regional trains.
-Here are four exciting Midwestern destinations to build into your next Chicago adventure!
+Here are the best day trips from Chicago to build into your next Midwestern adventure!

 1. Milwaukee, Wisconsin